Maitreya-Niranjan/SRE_project/README.md

 - Suggesting IOC (Indicator of Compromise) extractions
 - Integrating local models for faster offline inference
 - Exporting summaries in report-ready formats (Markdown, PDF, HTML)

+---

+## NOTE
+For execution, please use a google API key if possible.
+If you have difficulties in getting a key, email me @ - maitreya.niranjan@tamu.edu